wp-plugins/nextgen-facebook/readme.txt

 = Version 6.15dev1 =

+* Updated the Custom Settings Validation Tools tab to include buttons instead of links.
 * Added a test for `is_feed()` and NGFB_DISABLED constant in the social sharing widget.
 * Moved lib/cache.php to lib/common/cache.php with a new class name of SucomCache.
 * Moved lib/debug.php to lib/common/debug.php with a new class name of SucomDebug.